AETHONLABS/aethon-labs/WHITEPAPER.md

 | NFT Holder Incentives | 15% | Based on staking duration              |

 ### Utility
-- Pay for AI compute time
+- Build your own custom agent with simple prompts
-- Buy/sell agent templates
+- Buy/sell agent templates and pay for AI compute time
 - Stake to earn rewards
 - Vote in DAO proposals